tanosshi/Inami/README.md

 - Most players are built in Kotlin, while we run in Expo.js.
 Performance may vary.
 - Battery usage might be slightly higher than the average music player.
-- For low end devices the app may lag a bit during startup or caching.
+- For low end devices the app may lag a bit during startup or caching for us.

 ---